doziestar/identrax-whitepaper-and-docs/README.md

 ### 1.1 Identity Fragmentation in Nigeria

 Nigeria's identity ecosystem is deeply fragmented.
-Citizens interact with multiple identity systems — NIN, BVN (Bank Verification Number), voter's card, driver's license, international passport — each maintained by different agencies with limited interoperability.
+Citizens interact with multiple identity systems.
+NIN, BVN (Bank Verification Number), voter's card, driver's license, international passport, each maintained by different agencies with limited interoperability.
 Verifying a citizen's identity requires organizations to independently connect to each data source, creating redundant infrastructure and inconsistent experiences.

 ### 1.2 The KYC Duplication Problem

 Every bank, fintech, telco, and government service runs its own KYC process.
-A single Nigerian citizen may complete KYC dozens of times across their financial and civic life, each time surrendering the same raw personal data — name, date of birth, address, photograph, NIN — to yet another database.
+A single Nigerian citizen may complete KYC dozens of times across their financial and civic life, each time surrendering the same raw personal data, name, date of birth, address, photograph, NIN, to yet another database.
 This creates:

 - **Data duplication**: The same PII exists in hundreds of databases with varying security postures.
 - **Breach amplification**: Each copy is a potential breach point.
 A breach at any one institution exposes data collected from many.